statechannels/website/server/docs/getting-started.md

 The completeGame() function will do two things:

-- triggers the resolution of the solidity contract
+- Triggers the resolution of the solidity contract
-- retrieve information about the conclusion of the game from the solidity contract, so that it can present this information to the user.
+- Retrieve information about the conclusion of the game from the solidity contract, so that it can present this information to the user.

 `executeContract()` is a UI function. we read in the contract, and apply the winning condition function (called **highRoller()** ) to the random seed we generated (playerFirstNumber * playerSecondNumber)